ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/install-with-powervc.md

 INFO Time elapsed: 23m1s
 ```

-Note that both the cluter's console and the `kubeadmin` password is provided in this output.
+Note that both the cluster's console and the `kubeadmin` password are provided in this output.
 You can also retrieve the password from the `kubeadmin-password` file on the bastion.

 ```sh
 cat ~/openstack-upi/auth/kubeadmin-password ; echo